noseglasses/qmk_firmware/docs/features.md

 ## Papageno: Turn your keyboard into a magical musical instrument

 Define multi-key tap-dances, highly customizable leader key-sequences, chords, key-clusters or mixtures of it all.
 [Papageno](https://github.com/noseglasses/papageno/) an advanced pattern matching library seamlessly integrates with QMK to provide ultimate flexibility in the generation of multikey-commands.
-A compression mechanism converts complex search-tree data structures into statically allocated compressed storage.
-This allows for the memory-saving definition of large amount of key-patterns.
+An automatized compression mechanism converts easy-to-define search-tree data structures into statically allocated, compile-time static compressed storage.
+This allows for the memory-saving definition of large amount of key-patterns in a clearly arranged fashion.
-The [QMK-Papageno](papageno.md) page provides detailed information.
+See the [QMK-Papageno](papageno.md) page for detailed information.